-6.2.3 Tension between finding specific content and homophily.
+6.2.3 Tensions between content and community.
 A third tension described by our subjects was between the desire to find discussion, content, and feedback and the desire to find similar others.
-Our interviewees described a range of situations when they sought out dissimilar others.
-For example, they described beginners seeking to learn from experts and outsiders seeking to learn about other cultures.
+In fact, our interviewees described a range of situtations when they sought out dissimilar others.
+For example, they described beginners seeking to learn from experts and outsiders seeking to learning about other cultures.
 They also described how subreddits instituted rules to limit or organize content that also interfered with unstructured and off-topic discussions that helped with community building.